dev2bit/sql-charts-dashboard/README.md

 ```
 ### Charts

-Charts objects represent graphics taht draw in client side.
+Charts objects represent graphics that draw in client side.
 There severals [types of charts](https://github.com/fbohorquez/sql-charts-dashboard/tree/master/src/SqlChartsDashboard/ChartType): line, table, pie, area...
 You must take class corresponding to type of chart.
 A Chart has a title, Query and a columns defination.

 ```php
 $query = new Query ('SELECT state, COUNT(*) as n FROM offers GROUP BY state');